Biographical Sketch of Dr. Ralph Farris Joseph

 Dr. Joseph never forgot the value of education in his early life.
 He identified a need in the community to train youth to be good leaders and give back to their communities.
 Acting on this need, in 1994 he founded the Ralph Joseph Youth Leadership Program in Lawrence County.
 At the time of this writing, Dr. Joseph’s estate, along with others, donates funds each year and a committee of volunteers conducts the program.

 Dr. Joseph received numerous awards and recognitions through the years for his medical and civic leadership, serving on boards and commissions throughout the county.
-He was an elder and a member of the First Presbyterian Church in Walnut Ridge.* He continued to see citizens of Lawrence County, Arkansas for 64 continuous years, Dr. Ralph Farris Joseph died November 1, 2012 at the age of 87.
+He was an elder and a member of the First Presbyterian Church in Walnut Ridge.1 He continued to see patients up to and including the day he died.
+After caring for the citizens of Lawrence County, Arkansas for 64 continuous years, Dr. Ralph Farris Joseph died November 1, 2012 at the age of 87.
 He was laid to rest in Lawrence Memorial Park in Walnut Ridge, Lawrence County, Arkansas.

-Written in the House Gregg Funeral Home Guestbook was this “Doc, you will by greatly missed by your beloved community.
+Written in the House Gregg Funeral Home Guestbook was this “Doc, you will be greatly missed by your beloved community.
 Your good works are innumerable!
 We will never forget what you have meant to us all!
-Your legacy will never die!”**.
+Your legacy will never die!”
+2

 2 House Gregg Funeral Home, Walnut Ridge, AR